hermanvand/mcow-plugin-curp/readme.txt

 - icons, app icons
 - splash, app splashscreens

-The config is currently setup for android and could be easily extended with iOS config
+The config is setup for android and iOS